 Cowboy Cop: Jacob was a particularly ferocious version of this.
 Blaise can be one when the situation seems especially urgent, and Anna wishes she could be a "proper" one.

-Darker and Edgier: Things seem to have taken quite a turn since Season 1.
+Darker and Edgier: Things seem to have taken quite a turn, in suggestiveness and darkness, since Season 1.
 Remember the sex club in Season 10?
 Oh, have you seen Season 11 and its gore yet?

 Dirty Old Man: Wesley Vale is a particularly vile example.
 He seduces married women solely to get constant revenge on his ex-girlfriend.
 You know, the one whom he killed around twenty-eight years earlier?